 Depending on the nature of the defect (if applicable) the ship may be refused entry/exit by the competent authorities.
-Any changes occurring with regard to this situation must be reported immediately to VCZB.
-VCZB will in turn notify DAB Pilotage Zeebrugge, GNA, MRCC and Port Control Zeebrugge.
+Any changes occurring with regard to this situation must be reported immediately to MRCC, VCZB and Port Control Zeebrugge successively.
+VCZB will in turn notify DAB Pilotage Zeebrugge and GNA.
 Port Control Zeebrugge will in turn notify the terminal.